-Photography is also an essential part of Fambri’s work.
+Photography became an essential part of Fambri’s work.
 First ventures into the medium began around 2010 and has continuously garnered his interest ever since then.
-Fambri uses photography mainly as a supporting trait for his other art projects but also produces stand-alone works within the medium (Imminent Times, 2016), (Inherent Masters, 2018).
+Fambri uses photography mainly as a supporting trait for his other art projects but also produces stand-alone works within the medium, including books and catalogues.
+“Imminent Times“, “Inherent Masters“.

-Between late 2017 and mid 2018 Fambri developed a fast growing dissatisfaction with an perceived lack of artistic coherence in and between his projects that led to his search for a unifying theme that would be present in all of his future works.
-In late 2018 his search was met with success: The nature of the human psyche and its countless ramifications when burdened by mental illnesses.
+In 2018 Fambri developed a fast growing dissatisfaction about an perceived lack of artistic coherence in and between his art that led to his search for a unifying theme that would be present in all of his future works going foward.
+In 2019 his search was met with success; drawing from long personal expirience he began to focus on the nature of the human psyche and its countless ramifications when burdened by mental illnesses.

-Lukas Fambri is currently working on several projetcs, including a new cycle of “panic paintings” which he creates in his studio and, on occasion, in public spaces around his home state.
+Lukas Fambri is currently working on several projetcs which he creates in his studio and, on occasion, in public spaces around his home state.
 Fambri is represented by Kass Gallery, Innsbruck.
-He lives in Tyrol.
+He lives in Austria.

 “Ever since his first few exhibitions a couple of years ago Lukas Fambri has become an indispensable term in the local world of art.
 He is one of the “silent ones” within the artist community, using every free minute to improve his skills.
 Lukas Fambri occupies himself mainly with works concerning the perception of the human psyche and its psychology whereby he manages to create stunning representations of his perceived reality.
 The development of mental health issues left the artist isolated for several years, but at the same time they gave him the opportunity to adress himself more to his artistic skills which helped him to teach himself the knowledge and techniques of drawing in an self-educated way.
 Retrospectively it can be said that this very dispostition has made his remarkable talent intrusively visible.”